lineCode/ULIS/ReadMe.md

 |stb_image_write    |https://github.com/nothings/stb                                |MIT                |Keep for now                                       |
 |VCL                |https://github.com/vectorclass/version1                        |Apache 2.0         |Remove and implement raw SIMD calls                |

-Additionaly, these libraries can be used with ULIS3 to test samples programs or build the python binding:
+Additionaly, these libraries can be used with ULIS to test samples programs or build the python binding:

         Qt5.x
         Python3.x

 ## Bindings
-ULIS3 officialy maintains a few bindings of the library.
+ULIS officialy maintains a few bindings of the library.
 They are listed under the bindings/ directory.
 These bindings often have different build process than the library.
 Refer to the readme sections of the bindings for more details.

 |Target                             |Name               |
 |-----------------------------------|-------------------|